 Some callers say “You shouldn't really give hands in a Grimstock hey — but if it helps you to know where you're going, we don't mind”.
 This is guaranteed to stop everybody using hands instantly, and it's a load of rubbish.
 Giving hands isn't like kids having stabilisers on their bikes or wearing water-wings when you're learning to swim — it's part of dancing with your partner.

-And I think the same goes for “four changes of a circular hey”.
-Some older callers will tell you very dogmatically that “You never give hands in a circular hey”.
+And the same goes for “four changes of a circular hey”.
+Some older callers (I was young when I gave an early version of this workshop) will tell you dogmatically that “You never give hands in a circular hey”.
 Don't believe them; it's just the way they were taught forty years ago.
 (This is me being dogmatic about not being dogmatic!)
-Cecil Sharp invented the term “circular hey”, and he applied it to what I consider to be two different figures: the grand chain (right and left grand) movement you get in squares such as Chelsea Reach, and also the right and left four changes (or three changes) that you get for two couples in a longways set.
+Cecil Sharp invented the term “circular hey”, and he applied it to what I consider to be two different figures: the grand chain (right and left grand) that you get in squares such as Chelsea Reach, and also the right and left four changes (or three changes) that you get for two couples in a longways set.
 He said “handing is the exception rather than the rule”, but this may be simply that (as in a lot of other cases) Playford just didn't say.
-If you want a counter-quote, Pat Shaw in his notes on “The Hare's Maggot” (now reprinted in the book “Another look at Playford”) says,
+If you want a counter-quote, Pat Shaw in his notes on “The Hare's Maggot” (in the book “Another look at Playford”) says,

 In Playford's time the circular hey (i.e. “Right and left quite round”) was almost certainly done giving hands as in a “Grand chain.”If you go back to the original sources, you will often find it described as “Right hands and left”.
 I looked through John Johnson's “Two hundred favourite country dances” (1730) and found that in these 200 dances the figure “right and left” occurred 173 times.
 Of these 63 said “Right hand and left”, 110 just said “Right and left” — and they tended to come in chunks — it's quite obvious that sometimes he put the word in and sometimes he left it out.
 Or indeed Playford, 1686, describing “Haphazard”: “…then right and left hands with your own, going round till you come into your places”.
 But again there's this attitude of “Real dancers can do it without hands”.
 And I particularly dislike people who look down their noses at you as they strut past.
 That's not social dancing.